 Types of APIs

-APIs, or Application Programming Interfaces, come in different types, each serving a specific purpose and enabling different interactions between software applications.
-Understanding the different types of APIs can help beginners navigate the world of APIs more effectively.
-This section will provide an overview of some common types of APIs.
+APIs, or Application Programming Interfaces, come in different types, and each serves a special purpose by allowing various interactions between software applications.
+By understanding the various categories of APIs, novices can successfully navigate their way through the world of APIs.
+This section will highlight some of the common types of APIs.

 1. Web APIs